olatzroman/olatzroman.github.io/_pages/about.md

 **Welcome to my website!**

 I am a PhD student in Economics at the [European University Institute](https://www.eui.eu/en/academic-units/department-of-economics) in Florence.
 My supervisors are [Thomas F. Crossley](https://sites.google.com/site/tfcrossley/) and [Alexander Monge-Naranjo](https://alexandermonge.com/).
 I visited UC Berkeley during spring 2022.

 My research interests are mainly in labor and gender economics.
 I study the evolution of gender gaps in the labor market and within households over time, and examine their implications on couples' decision-making.

+**I will be on the 2024-2025 academic job market.**

 You can find my [CV](https://olatzroman.github.io/assets/pdf/CVOlatzRoman.pdf) here and learn more about my [research](https://olatzroman.github.io/research/) here.